SMEETT/Dogwatch/README.md

 For more information about the use of environment variables in Vite please refer to the official documentation.
 The prefix `VITE_` is mandatory for them to work, though.

-There's also a deploy script `/dogwatch/deploy_script.sh` and a config file for PM2 `/dogwatch/ecosystem.config.js` - both are worth checking out to get a better idea how the automatic deployment is set up.
+There's also a deploy script `/dogwatch/deploy_script.sh` and a config file for PM2 `/dogwatch/ecosystem.config.js` - both are worth checking out to get a better idea of how the automatic deployment is set up.

 ## **DB Schema**